jfitzg7/CS455-ASG1/README.txt

         4.2 ANOTHER IMPORTANT NOTE!: If you use the startup_script.sh, you will certainly have to change the "user" variable to your cs username, and very likely the "jar_path" variable will need to be changed as well!

+IMPORTANT THINGS TO NOTE:
+    - Most of my error handling is handled with log4j statements, I have turned logging off so most errors will not appear on the console if they do occur!
+    If you suspect errors are occurring, then I recommend turning on WARN and ERROR statements.
+You can do this by navigating to src/main/resources and modifying the log4j2.xml file slightly.
+On line 12 of log4j2.xml, change <Root level="off"> to <Root level="warn"> to turn on WARN and ERROR statements.
+After doing this, build the project again in the directory where the tar file was originally unpacked by running "gradle build" or "./gradlew build" again.

 CLASS/FILE DESCRIPTIONS: